Cyanobacteria lessened damage to rat hearts deprived of blood supply

 He and colleagues started by grinding up kale and spinach to harvest chloroplasts, the organelles within plant cells that carry out photosynthesis.
 But the chloroplasts didn’t survive outside the cells.
 That’s when the researchers learned about S. elongatus, a photosynthetic organism that Golden and other researchers have long used to study circadian rhythms.

-And that was in the dark: When researchers exposed the heart to light, rats that got the bacteria had 25 times higher oxygen levels than they did after the heart attack.
+That was in the dark: When researchers exposed the heart to light, rats that got the bacteria had 25 times higher oxygen levels than they did after the heart attack.
 Four weeks after the treatment, these rats had less heart damage than untreated rodents, indicating long-term benefits.
 In fact, the hearts of photosynthesis-treated rats were beating strongly: Blood flow out of the heart was 30 percent higher in rats treated with cyanobacteria and light than those treated with the bacteria in the dark.
 That extra blood flow could make the difference between life and death for some patients, Woo says.
 The results indicate that the bacteria need light to supply heart cells with enough oxygen to stave off damage.
 That presents a difficulty if the cyanobacteria are ever to be used in people: Getting light into the heart is a major hurdle.

 “It will be next to impossible to open the chest to light,” says Nahrendorf.
 “A day on the beach won’t do the trick.”
 Woo says the researchers are working with engineers at Stanford to make devices that can shine light through bones and skin to reach the heart and other deep tissues.